Tekken

 online

-HDTVs that are not 1080p.
-And if you don't yet own an HDTV, Namco says
+HDTVs that aren't 1080p.
+And if you don't yet own an HDTV, Namco says you should get one... because TEKKEN is now in full HD, and looks

-ohh so pretty on optimal settings.
+ohh so pretty with optimal settings.
+Better than the arcade version?
+You bet.

 |